 I glued two white candies to the red cupcake wrappers I found at Walmart: Mickey britches!
 The chocolate cupcakes were from their bakery, too.
-I added round chocolate candy ears and the main treat was party ready.
-There are so many great birthday party product supplies to be found at Walmart!
+I added round chocolate candy “ears” and the main treat was party ready.

 Mickey party hats turn the kids into cone heads — a sure sign the party is ready to roll!